ShadPS4: Bloodborne

 The ability to emulate Bloodborne has been of long-standing interest to fans due to the lack of a PC port or remaster.
 By July 2024, Bloodborne could run and access the character creation menu, but had a major graphical bug causing a red filter to be applied to the screen.
-By August 19, version 0.2.1 was in development and was able to run both the alpha and retail version of Bloodborne without crashing, with some users able to run the game at more than 60 FPS.
+By August 19, version 0.2.1 was in development and was able to run both the alpha and retail version of Bloodborne without crashing, with some users able to run the game at a frame rate of more than 60 FPS.
 However, not all textures could be properly loaded, and several game specific hacks were used in order to run it.
 In early September rendering was greatly improved, with support being added for screen light occlusion, depth of field, dynamic lighting, and shadows.
 By January 2025, gaming outlets reported that Bloodborne was "very playable" as long as certain mods were installed to fix graphical bugs such as vertex explosions.
 In July 2025 version 0.10.0 added an experimental feature called readbacks that solved the vertex explosions.
+In January 2026, Digital Foundry reported frame rates up to 60 FPS at a 4K resolution using an Nvidia Geforce RTX 4080, though noted that frame rates above 60 FPS may lead to glitches.